opsee/bastion/design.md

 ### Majordoomo

 The majordoomo process is responsible for scheduling checks that need to be run periodically.
 It will accept check definitions and begin scheduling those checks immediately.
-Fir v1, it will be limited to a very simple timer-based scheduler.
+For v1, it will be limited to a very simple timer-based scheduler.
 It will utilize a caching layer between the bastion and AWS API to resolve group names into instance IP addresses.

 ### API Scanner